La-Sian/100-Days-Of-Code-/README.md

 DAY 68 & 69

 With the full stack project, we decided on a problem to solve, being the lack of diverse children apps available for children that suffer with mental health/struggle to communicate the emotions.
 The main mvp was also completed today with all the features we want to include and started working on the potential colour themes.

+DAY 70

+Project progress: Today we sorted out our user profiles, being children round ks2 age 7-11 as it's aimed for kids, but also created a user persona for adults-parents/gardians.
+We also began honing down on potential features and created our low fidelity wireframes and also considered colour themes and font styles.